wdi-infinity/rails-api-template/README.md

 Developers should run these often!

 -   `bin/rails routes` lists the endpoints available in your API.
--   `bin/rails test` runs automated tests.
+-   `bin/rspec spec` runs automated tests.
 -   `bin/rails console` opens a REPL that pre-loads the API.
 -   `bin/rails db` opens your database client and loads the correct database.
 -   `bin/rails server` starts the API.